msaveski/connect-four/README.md

-# Artificial Intelligence Agent for Connect Four
+# AI Agent for Connect Four
+===
 Author: Martin SAVESKI
 Date: May 2009
 License: MIT
 ***

 This is a program I have developed during my undergraduate studies as a project for an introductory course in Artificial Intelligence.
 I particularly like this program as it is the first thing I have developed that seems to show intelligence, i.e., can kind of make its own decision, beyond what it was explicitly programmed by a human.